 The Primary Parts of a Purchase Contract

-At a minimum, the real estate purchase contract will include the following items:
+Let's start with the different parts of a standard purchase agreement.
+At a minimum, residential real estate contracts typically include the following items:

 - Property address and description

 Today we will focus on the last item on this list.
 We will examine the different types of purchase agreement contingencies that can be added to a real estate contract, and why they are so important to you as a home buyer.

 The dictionary defines a contingency as "a future event or circumstance that is possible but cannot be predicted with certainty."
 That's an accurate definition for home buying contingencies, as well.

 When you include these items in a purchase contract, you are essentially giving yourself a way to back out of the contract if a certain event or circumstance occurs.
 For this reason, contingencies are sometimes referred to as "walkaway clauses."
 They let you walk away from the deal, legally.

 Here's another way to think about it: A real estate contingency is a condition that must be met in order for the deal to go through.
 It is a requirement for the completion of the sale.

 Example: If there is a home inspection contingency written into the purchase agreement or sales contract, it allows the buyer to back out of the deal if the inspector finds serious problems with the house.
 In this common example, the sale is made contingent upon the buyer's acceptance of the inspection results.